-Several open-source projects to which I contribute.
+Several open-source projects that I authored or contributed to.

 Roaring bitmaps are fast and lightweight sets of unsigned 32 bits integers.
 They can be several orders of magnitude more efficient than classical implementations (e.g. hash tables, balanced binary trees, uncompressed bitmaps), both in terms of time and memory consumption.
 Implementations exist in several languages, including C and Python: